jdcantrell/goodrobot.net/src/posts/home-recording-studio-setup.md

 Here is my preferred setup for recoding music through a microphone on Fedora.
 I've been playing guitar for about a year now and have slowly been learning the way to setup my system so that it works more often than not.
+At the time of this writing this should be fairly up-to-date for Fedora 28.

 ##Decisions

 When getting started there are so many decisions to make even before you get into the actual act of creating music.
-Many of my decisions where made based off the best information I could find, recommendations from friends and my guitar teacher.
+Many of my decisions where made based off the best information I could find and recommendations from friends and my guitar teacher.
 Once you start researching audio equipment and software it is as if everything starts speaking a new language.
 Here's things I've either decided on based on the best research I could do (with the realization that I